 What do you think when you make errors in Greek?

-“I talk like a little kid”.
+“I sound like a toddler”.

-“Oh no, I sounded so unintelligible”.
+“Oh no, that was so unintelligible”.

 At all costs.